 Before the curtain rises, you’re in for a treat and it’s more than the homemade sticky rolls in the lobby.
 Chicken cordon bleu and pork loin are the main entrees.
 Musicians and vocalists lead the audience through a variety of genres.
 Blend in some comedy and you have the perfect recipe for West Virginia’s only dinner theater.

 From Durbin, Cass or Elkins, rail excursions transport riders through the magnificent West Virginia countryside.
 Durbin & Greenbrier Valley RR offers a variety of remarkable options for groups, A two-hour excursion to Bald Knob on the Cass Scenic Railroad departs from Cass.
 The Durbin Rocket is a rare steam locomotive pulling open-air cars on a riverside rail.
-If one train isn’t enough, the popular “Wild Heart of West Virginia Adventure Package” combines two train rides with one ticket and overnight options in Elkins or Cass.
+If one train isn’t enough, package options include an overnight in Elkins or Cass.
 Step back to the 1920s for a wilderness excursion on the climate-controlled New Tygart Flyer.
 The mountain Explorer Dinner Train combines memorable views and a fine meal.

 On the campus of Davis & Elkins College is the one of the most interesting museums you’ll ever visit, The Stirrup Gallery.
 You may never experience as much history in such a limited space.
 From a collection of beautiful Amazon butterflies and projectile point of the Native American Iroquois Nation to one of the top powder horn collections in the United States and an extensive collection of firearms, the gallery brings history up close.